Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Results

 Figure \ref{fig:test-case-I-training-history} presents the validation and training losses of the NDE training, across five inference rounds for spectra reduced to 64 dimensions using the auto-encoder.
 The plot shows no evidence of overfitting: the validation loss remains stable and does not increase with further training epochs.
 The training converges by the third round, with only marginal improvements in subsequent rounds.
 In contrast, using Principal Component Analysis (PCA) for dimensionality reduction leads to overfitting as early as the first round.
 Notably, constraining the number of spectral summaries to fewer than 100, such as by considering 10 adjacent energy intervals, effectively mitigates overfitting in these cases.

 We now compare the posteriors obtained using the three dimensionality reduction techniques implemented in this work, using the \bxa\ posteriors as a reference.
 The results are presented in Figure \ref{fig:comparison_of_three_dimension_reduction_schemes}.
-Among the five model parameters, the PCA shows the weakest performance.
+For the five model parameters, the PCA shows the weakest performance.
 This is due to its limited ability to effectively reduce the dimensionality of the training spectra as they approach the target observation, which results in overfitting.
 Spectral summaries offer some improvements, particularly for the power law parameters, but fail to recover the posterior for the line redshift, as expected.
 In contrast, the auto-encoder consistently performs better than both the PCA and summary statistics, producing posteriors that more closely align with those from \bxa.
-However, some differences remain, which will be addressed using importance sampling.
+However, some differences remain, which will be corrected with importance sampling.

-We then apply importance sampling to correct the approximate posteriors, using 200,000 samples to compute the importance weights.
+We thus apply importance sampling to correct the approximate posteriors, using 200,000 samples to compute the importance weights.
 The \sixsa\ corrected posteriors are shown in Figure \ref{fig:BXA_versus_SIXSA_corrected}, demonstrating an excellent match with the \bxa-derived posteriors across all five parameters.
-Notably, even the approximate posteriors obtained using spectral summary statistics can be effectively corrected.
-In particular, the redshift of the line, which was previously poorly recovered, aligns well with the reference.
+We have also corrected the approximate posteriors obtained with the PCA-based dimensionality reduction and the spectral summaries.
+It is interesting to note that the approximate posteriors obtained using spectral summary statistics can be effectively corrected.
+In particular, the redshift of the line, which was previously poorly recovered, aligns well with the reference derived from \bxa.
 In contrast, the posteriors derived from PCA-based dimensionality reduction deviate too significantly from the true distributions and cannot be reliably corrected using importance sampling.